FBI seeks Montana man after altercation with BIA officer

 Darnell Lee Notafraid is wanted in the Sunday altercation in Lodge Grass, about 20 miles (32 kilometers) from the Wyoming state line, FBI spokesperson Sandra Yi Barker said.

 Authorities previously said the man involved in the altercation with the officer was shot.
-Barker said Notafraid’s condition was unknown as of Tuesday night.
+Barker said Notafraid‘s condition was unknown and he remained at large Wednesday morning.

 Officials have not said how the BIA officer was injured or provided any other details about the encounter.